frictionlessdata/frictionless-py/docs/guides/describing-data.md

       type: string
 ```

-OK, that's clearly wrong.
-As we have seen in the "Introductory Guide" Frictionless is capable of inferring some complicated cases' metadata but our table is too complex for it to automatically infer.
+OK, that looks wrong -- for example, the schema has only inferred one field, and that field does not seem correct either.
+As we have seen in the "Introductory Guide" Frictionless is capable of inferring some complicated cases' metadata but our data table is too complex for it to automatically infer.
 We need to manually program it:

 ```python title="Python"
 from frictionless import Schema, describe